 For those of us who live daily with the consequence of social and professional exclusion, the personal and professional motivations are often linked.
 I am no exception to this.
 Having been an undergraduate at Sunderland and returning two decades later, it feels like coming home.
 The University and this course has given me hope, a direction and purpose.
 Crucially it has provided me with the means to achieve my goals.

 For the last ten years I’ve held onto a three word phrase: “Believe, Persevere, Achieve”.
-For me, the University of Sunderland of Sunderland embodies that ethos.”
+For me, the University of Sunderland embodies that ethos.”

 Published 17 March 2020